clb953/KMOChanges2806/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/d/dc/1904-08-20_front_The_Barbican_Sandwich_Kent.jpg)

 May Aldington wrote _Meg of the Salt Pans_ set in a Kentish village near Sandport (Sandwich).
-The book draws on her own experiences living at the _Bell and Anchor_ in Sandwich.
 May was praised for her 'excellent pen pictures of Kentish people — people that we seem to know without being able to actually recognise'.

 ## Jane Austen